codedot/lambda/README.md

 # CLI

-This package provides a `lambda` command with the following interface:
+This package provides the `lambda` command with the following interface:

 ```
 Usage: lambda [options] (<file> | -e <expr>)